oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * SHOULD respond with "Option not supported" in the status text.
 * MAY respond with the 500 status code.

-OpenC2 producers that send ‘allow target’ Commands and support the ‘delete slpf:rule_number’ Command:
+OpenC2 Producers that send ‘allow target’ Commands and support the ‘delete slpf:rule_number’ Command:

-* MUST support the slpf:rule_number target type as defined in [Section 2.1.2.2](#2122-slpf-targets)
+* MUST support the slpf:rule_number Target type as defined in [Section 2.1.2.2](#2122-slpf-targets)
 * SHOULD populate the Command Arguments field with "response_requested" : "complete”
 * MAY populate the Command Arguments field with the "insert_rule" : <integer> option.
 * MUST populate the Command Arguments field with "response_requested" : “complete" if the insert_rule argument is populated.

-OpenC2 consumers that receive and successfully parse ‘allow <target>’ Commands but cannot implement the ‘allow <target>’ :
+OpenC2 Consumers that receive and successfully parse ‘allow <target>’ Commands but cannot implement the ‘allow <target>’ :

 * MUST NOT respond with a OK/200.
 * SHOULD respond with the 501 status code.
 * SHOULD respond with ‘Rule not updated’ in the status text.
 * MAY respond with the 500 status code.

-OpenC2 consumers that receive ‘allow <target>’ Commands and support the ‘delete slpf:rule_number’ Command:
+OpenC2 Consumers that receive ‘allow <target>’ Commands and support the ‘delete slpf:rule_number’ Command:

-* MUST support the slpf:rule_number target type as defined in [Section 2.1.2.2](#2122-slpf-targets)
+* MUST support the slpf:rule_number Target type as defined in [Section 2.1.2.2](#2122-slpf-targets)
 * Upon successful implementation of the ‘allow <target>’, MUST return the rule_number associated with the rule if the "response_requested" :  “complete" option is populated.

-OpenC2 consumers that receive ‘allow target’ Commands and support the ‘insert_rule’ Command argument:
+OpenC2 Consumers that receive ‘allow target’ Commands and support the ‘insert_rule’ Command argument:

 * MUST assign the rule number provided if the "insert_rule" : <integer> option is populated.
 * If the rule number is currently in use, then